vitocal/ce-autoloader/README.md

 # ce-autoloader

-A webcomponent lazy loader and component registry for the web.
+A webcomponent lazy loader and registry for the web.
-The missing piece
+The missing parts of `customElements` API.

-- Automatically Load any web-component on demand, if and when they're used.
+- Automatically Load any web-component on demand, if and when they're used in the page.
+- Interactive islands with customizable behaviour `on="visible"` , `on="interaction"`, etc.
+- Supports for animations with view-transitions!
 - Framework-independent: React, Lit, Svelte, Vue, Angular...
-- No dependencies, <10kb gzip, performant!
+- No dependencies, <10kb gzip, and fast!

-- Interactive islands with client directives, `on="visible"` , `on="load"`, `on="interaction"`
-- Painless extension and customization.
-- Simple and ergonomic.
+### Use Cases

+- Hackers tired of frontend fatigue, react madness and hydration issues.
+- Markdown blogs: hey, webcomponents are already supported natively!
-- Perfect for CMS, Blogs, static sites and any other web application.
+- Progressive enhancement for static sites and CMS.
+- Multi-page applications with interactive islands.
+- Smart editors like Obsidian, Notion, LogSeq.

 ## Installation